Mourning Dove vs Pigeon: What’s the Difference?

 When it comes to coloration, the differences between a mourning dove vs pigeon are apparent.
 Mourning doves are tan overall with some gray coloring, and black spots on their wings.
 They also have pastel blue skin encircling their eyes.
 Pigeons have a variety of colorations, including iridescent feathers on their necks, two black bars in the wing, a gray back, and a blue-gray head.

 Both pigeons and mourning doves are fast, strong flyers.
-According to Encyclopedia Britannia, some racing pigeons have reached speeds over 90 miles per hour.
+According to Encyclopedia Britannica, some racing pigeons have reached speeds over 90 miles per hour.
 This is much faster than mourning doves, whose speed has been timed up to 55 mph.

 Do mourning dove feathers and wings make noise?